This section explains how Apps can be created, edited and deleted easily in cidaas administrator dashboard.

 6 .
 From the dropdown, select created consent group, as in the below screen

 You can manage security settings such as allowed providers, required fields and 2FA settings here.

-7 .
-From the drop down select allowed providers checkbox (multiple checkbox can be selected)
+7. From the dropdown, select allowed providers checkbox (multiple checkboxes can be selected)

-10. Administrator can enable the captcha and password policy in app level.
+10. The administrator can enable the CAPTCHA and password policy at the app level.